All Credit Cards

 Choose the Momentum Visa Infinite if you spend heavily on recurring bills (4% vs. 1%), need Visa acceptance, or prefer straight cash back over points.

-Choose the Gold Amex if you want no FX fees, higher grocery earn rates, more flexible redemption (anytime, not just November), or can't meet the $60,000 income requirement.
+Choose the Gold Amex if you want no FX fees, higher grocery earn rates, or can't meet the $60,000 income requirement.

 Best strategy: Carry both.
 Use the Momentum for recurring bills (4%) and merchants that don't take Amex, and the Gold Amex for groceries (5–6x) and dining (5x).
 Both are first-year free, so there's no risk trying them together.